delvendahl/miniML/README.md

 `pip install -r requirements.txt`

 miniML can be run on a GPU to speed model inference.
 Either CUDA or tensorflow-metal are required for GPU use.
-Installation isntructions for these requirements may depend on the specific hardware and OS and can be found online.
+Installation instructions for these requirements may depend on the specific hardware and OS and can be found online.

 ### ⏱ RUNNING MINIML